 For the frosting:

 Slowly melt the butter and the chocolate au bain marie.
-Allow to cool slightly before whisking in the
+Allow to cool slightly before whisking in the crème fraîche.
+Follow with the sugar and the lemon zest and whisk again.

 To assemble the cake, cut out four strips of baking paper and place them around the edges of your cake plate or cake stand.
 Place the first layer of the cake on top of the strips of paper.
 Spread 1/3 of the frosting on top of this first layer and sandwich with the second layer.
 Divide the rest of the frosting over the top and sides of the cake.
 Leave the cake in the refrigerator over night so that the flavors come together.
 This also makes it easier to cut the cake in neat, pretty slices.
 Enjoy and celebrate!